Kura Oncology And Kyowa Kirin Announce Global Strategic Collaboration To Develop And Commercialize Ziftomenib In Acute Leukemias

 – Companies to jointly pursue broad development program targeting acute leukemias, including frontline indications, combinations with targeted therapies and post-transplant maintenance setting –

 SAN DIEGO and TOKYO, Nov.
-20, 2024 (GLOBE NEWSWIRE) -- Kura Oncology, Inc. (Nasdaq: KURA) and Kyowa Kirin Co., Ltd. (TSE: 4151) today announced they have entered into a global strategic collaboration to develop and commercialize ziftomenib, Kura's selective oral menin inhibitor, being investigated for the treatment of patients with acute myeloid leukemia (AML) and other hematologic malignancies.
+20, 2024 /PRNewswire/ -- Kura Oncology, Inc. (Nasdaq: KURA ) and Kyowa Kirin Co., Ltd. (TSE: 4151) today announced they have entered into a global strategic collaboration to develop and commercialize ziftomenib, Kura's selective oral menin inhibitor, being investigated for the treatment of patients with acute myeloid leukemia (AML) and other hematologic malignancies.

 Under the terms of the agreement, Kura will receive an upfront payment of $330 million and expects to receive up to $420 million in near-term milestone payments, including a payment upon the launch of ziftomenib in the monotherapy relapsed/refractory (R/R) setting.
 In addition, Kura is eligible to receive additional development, regulatory and commercial milestone payments of $741 million, totaling up to $1.161 billion in payments for milestones and the opt-in for solid tumor indications.